wdoogz/wdoogz.github.io/about.md

   </div>
 <p>  <div class="manual-content">

       Currently I am an `Operations Engineer` at Verzion Media.
 I work under the Communications and Publishing side of things.
 I love to automate anything I have to do more than one time.
-I do _a_ _lot_ of side projects at home to further my knowledge on this vast industry.
+I do a lot of side projects at home to further my knowledge on this vast industry.<br /><br />

-      I graduated with a Bachelors degree in Computer Information Systems and Technology\n I also received minors in the following:\n &nbsp;- Network and Systems Administration\n
+      I graduated with a Bachelors degree in Computer Information Systems and Technology<br />
+      I also received minors in the following:<br />
+      &nbsp;- Network and Systems Administration<br />
-      $nbsp;- Management Information Systems\n
+      &nbsp;- Management Information Systems<br />
-      &nbsp;- Cyber Security and Digital Forensics\n
+      &nbsp;- Cyber Security and Digital Forensics<br /><br />

-      If you have any questions or comments about anything in my posts feel free to message me on Twitter!
+      If you have any questions or comments about anything in my posts feel free to message me on Twitter!<br />
       <center><img src="https://drive.google.com/thumbnail?id=16xK7sQ_Tbu_7gCEerOqRGE_DBtlVES_8" width="150" height = "300"></center>
   </div>
 </p>